v1p3r75/floky-docs/docs/get-started/configuration.md

 1. **Environment Configuration**: Before launching your application, make sure you have correctly configured the environment.
 Make sure settings, such as database connection and other options specific to your project, are set correctly.

 2. **Database Migrations**: If your application uses a database, be sure to perform the necessary migrations to create the database tables and schemas.
-You can use specific commands provided by the framework to perform these migrations.
+You can use specific commands provided by the framework to perform these migrations :

+    ```bash	title="Prepare all migrations"
+    php floky make:migrations
+    ```

+    ```bash	title="Run all migrations"
+    php floky run:migrations
+    ```

 3. **Creating Routes**: Configure your routes in the `src/routes/` directory.
 This is where you specify how URLs should be handled by your application.
 You can define controllers, actions and parameters for each route.